Volunteer Field Assistant Positions

 Members of the field team may receive visitors at Tsaobis, but volunteers should consult the Project prior to making arrangements as permission from relevant landowners needs to be sought.
 Care must be taken that visitors do not disrupt the field routine and all plans and arrangements for visitors must be confirmed with the Project Director prior to the visit.
 Unfortunately, accommodation for visitors cannot be guaranteed at the field site and it will not be possible for visitors to accompany the volunteers when working with the baboons.

 In addition to organising equipment (see below), there will be various tasks and pieces of paperwork that volunteers must complete before they can travel to Tsaobis.
-Work on two key tasks should be initiated as soon as the volunteer has been firmly accepted onto the Project.
-These tasks are:
+Work on two key tasks should be initiated as soon as the volunteer has been firmly accepted onto the Project, namely the arrangement of:

 - vaccinations (see below)

 We will organise the visa paperwork and travel insurance for the volunteer.
 In addition, where possible, we encourage volunteers to do a little background reading on baboons before coming to Tsaobis.
 In particular, Louise Barrett's "Baboons: Survivors of the African Continent" (BBC, 2000) is an excellent introduction to the world of baboons, while Robert Sapolsky's "A Primate Memoir" (Vintage, 2002) is a wonderful account of fieldwork with baboons.